SicariusBlack/mic-drop-results/README.md

 </p>

-<h2 align="center">Meet the Developer</h2>
+<h2 align="center">Contact the Developer</h2>

-If you have any questions, concerns, bug reports, or suggestions, please feel free to reach out to [SicariusBlack](https://discord.com/users/1104424999365918841) on Discord.
-Your feedback means a lot to me and I would love to hear from you!
+If you have any questions, encounter any bugs, or have ideas for improvement, please feel free to reach out to [SicariusBlack](https://discord.com/users/1104424999365918841) on Discord.
+We value your feedback and would be happy to hear from you.